Gut Health

 In many cases, probiotics will be helpful to facilitate this transition from a low to a high-fiber diet.
 Digestive enzymes might also be helpful but are not ideal long-term.
 Notably, some people overconsume fiber at the expense of other nutrients.
 Overeating fiber can also be counterproductive for health.
 Many people who become health enthusiasts can “go off the deep end” here and can even develop eating disorders as a result.
 So there is no need to become obsessed with counting grams, but it is wise to become informed about your fiber intake for optimal mental health.

 Fiber may be the one indispensable component in the future of nutritional psychiatry.
 Let’s “dial it in” together and watch your mood improve!
 Remember, when changing digestive processes, sometimes it gets worse before it gets better.
 We believe in feeding beneficial microbes.
 This is one reason why dietary change can be so challenging.
 Thankfully, you don’t have to do it alone!
-Are you ready to dive into your gut with Wise Mind Nutrition?
+Are you ready to dive into your gut health with Wise Mind Nutrition?

 References